Lomank123/bingobot/README.md

 ## Roadmap

+### Main features

 - Everything is shared between discord and tg bots

-- some statistic (from game)
+Actions:
+- Scoring system
+  - User receives points after each command
+  - Store the score from TG and Discord separately
+- Real-time Score Leaderboard (based on scoring system)
+  - Think about system design in advance
+- Bets (based on scoring system)
+  - Admin writes a question with options to answer
+  - User can deposit up to a certain amount of points
+- Achievements
+  - Think of system design
+  - Use scoring system
+  - Use any other type of activity

+### Future plans

+- Scoring system
+  - Add daily limit
+  - Add points transfer with limitations
+- Unique TG game (triggered by 1+ users)
+  - Game Statistics
-- game
+- Unique Discord game (triggered by 1+ users)
+  - Game Statistics
 - Keep conversation and save some of the quotes.
 Send these quotes later after ~100 messages in chat
-- scoring system (for each action you receive points)
-- leaderboard (based on scoring system)
 - Guess who's message game (send random saved message/quote and set timer.
 Collect messages after it and if there's a correct nickname of the user then it guessed correctly.
 Otherwise after timer has expired tell the right answer)
-- bets
-- score transfer with limitations
 - Paid subscription
-- Achievements

 ### DND ideas